ghc-proposals/ghc-proposals/proposals/0265-unlifted-datatypes.rst

 ::

-  data List a :: TYPE (BoxedRep l) where
+  data PList a :: TYPE (BoxedRep l) where
-    Nil :: List a
+    PNil :: PList a
-    Cons :: a -> List a -> List a
+    PCons :: a -> PList a -> PList a
   -- alternative using a SAKS:
-  -- type List :: Type -> TYPE (BoxedRep l)
+  -- type PList :: Type -> TYPE (BoxedRep l)

   -- This one is with visible quantification in a SAKS type DF :: forall l.
 Type -> TYPE (BoxedRep l) data family DF data instance DF Unlifted a where

 Unlifted (call-by-value) semantics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~